Can a grown up Google Home hurt Amazon where it counts?

-CES 2017 was the first big tech showcase at which Amazon had actual competition in the smart speaker space -- search giant Google had released its Google Home ($79.99 at Kohl's) a couple of months before.
-Given Google's pedigree, I came into the show expecting fierce competition between Google's new challenger and Amazon's stalwart speaker champion, the Amazon Echo ($129.95 at B&H Photo-Video).
+CES 2017 was the first big tech showcase at which Amazon had actual competition in the smart speaker space -- search giant Google had released its Google Home a couple of months before.
+Given Google's pedigree, I came into the show expecting fierce competition between Google's new challenger and Amazon's stalwart speaker champion, the Amazon Echo.

 That competition never really came to fruition.
 We even kept score.
 Companies were eager to include Amazon's assistant Alexa into everything from refrigerators to cars to showers.
 Amazon and Alexa came away with more than 30 related smart home announcements.
 Google Home and its assistant (just called Google Assistant) had fewer than 10.
 Assistant came into the show trailing Alexa in capabilities and came out much further behind.